Tech9Apps/ai-harvest-timesheet/docs/installation_guide.md

 Once installed and opened:
 1. The application will ask for your Harvest credentials
 2. Follow the in-app instructions to set up your repositories and Harvest project mappings
+3. Configure your repositories:
+   - Add repository paths
+   - Set up Harvest project and task mappings
+   - Enable/disable repositories as needed
+   - Configure optional webhooks
-3. You're ready to start tracking time based on your Git commits!
+4. You're ready to start tracking time based on your Git commits!

+## Managing Repositories

+### Adding Repositories
+1. Click "Add Repository"
+2. Enter the full path to your Git repository
+3. Configure Harvest project and task
+4. The repository will be enabled by default

+### Enabling/Disabling Repositories
+- Use the toggle switch next to each repository to enable/disable it
+- Disabled repositories:
+  - Are grayed out in the UI
+  - Won't be included in commit fetching
+  - Won't be included in time entry syncing
+  - Maintain their configuration for when re-enabled
+- Enable/disable is useful for:
+  - Temporarily excluding repositories from time tracking
+  - Managing multiple projects without removing configuration
+  - Focusing on specific repositories during busy periods

 ## Need Help?